oneapi-community/awesome-oneapi/README.md

 ### Misc

 * [MuSYCL](https://github.com/keryell/muSYCL) - muSYCL, the SYCL musical!
 This is a small music synthesizer to experiment with C++23 programming, design patterns and acceleration on hardware accelerators like GPU, FPGA or CGRA with the SYCL 2020 standard.
+* [SYCL-samples](https://github.com/codeplaysoftware/SYCL-samples) - A collection of samples written using the SYCL standard for C++.

 ### Mathematics and Science